-Intensive and ongoing development through Practitioner Coaching Days
+Intensive and ongoing development through NLP Practitioner Coaching Days

 I want to support you in maintaining and developing your NLP skills.
 I figured a great way to achieve this was to have a day where a group could have a refresher training and then practice and get feedback from me and other Practitioners.
 I put the idea to Practitioners and got a resounding, “Yes!”.
-We had the first one in August 2013 and you can see from the feedback on this page that it was highly successful.
-Read feedback from other Practitioner Coaching Days here.
+The NLP Practitioner Coaching days were born.
+You can see from the feedback on this page that they are highly successful.

 “The mistake is to do more training”

-“These Practitioner Coaching Days are a fantastic way to build your confidence and your skill.
-All too often people come out of practitioner training feeling like they’re “not ready” for live client work.
+“These NLP Practitioner Coaching Days are a fantastic way to build your confidence and your skill.
+All too often people come out of practitioner training feeling like they’re ‘not ready’ for live client work.